Skip to content

 API Fetcher

 Fetches data from healthcare-focused APIs with optional presets for common FHIR and medical endpoints.
-Supports single or parallel requests, simple Bearer token authentication, automatic response format detection (JSON/XML/text), and basic retry handling.
-Returns response data, status information, headers, and timing metrics.
+Supports single-call or parallel batch execution, simple Bearer token authentication, automatic response format detection (JSON/XML/Text), and built-in retry with basic error handling.

 Preview